blue-hens/resources/Forensics/magic_byte_example.md

 The result should look like this:
 ![radare example after editing](./images/example2.png)

-Press escape a few times until you result to the command prompt, then type 'quit' to exit radare.
+Press q to exit insert mode, then q again to exit visual mode.
+On the command prompt, type q and enter to close out of radare.

 Just rename the file to something.png and you can open it!
 Image sensored for go-do-it-yourself's sake.
 The original file is included in this repo.